kamaalh/hello-world/README.md

 # hello-world
 Hello World is a simple program that, when run, displays the message: Hello World .
 Fittingly, the Hello World program has long been the new programmer's induction into a myriad of programming languages.

+No one knows exactly why Hello World has stood the test of time so well.
+The most likely historical explanation is simply that a short program like Hello World once allowed the programmer to make sure that a language's compiler , development environment, and run-time environment were correctly installed.
+Because this involved a lot of work, a very simple program was used first to test things out.
+According to Wikipedia, the tradition of using the phrase "Hello, world" as the test message was influenced by an example program in the book "The C Programming Language", by Brian Kernighan and Dennis Ritchie.